archisvaze/capstone-1-backend/Readme.md

 Estimated Time: 1 Hour
 - 8:10am - Fixing bottom padding on all pages
 - 8:30am - added a socket to verify room status.
+- 8:37am - Deploying on Heroku
+- 8:44am - Connecting frontend to Heroku